-Swift-water rescue is a subset of technical rescue dealing in swollen and white water river conditions.
+The Bedford Fire Department has operated and performed swift water rescues since the mid-1990s.
+Swift-water rescue is a subset of technical rescue, and deals with white water river conditions.
 Due to the added pressure of moving water, swift water rescue involves the use of specially trained personnel, ropes, and mechanical advantage systems.
 These are often much more robust than those used in standard rope rescue.

-Bedford Fire Department has operated and performed swift water rescues since the mid-1990s.
-Annual training at Tarrant County College Fire Service Training Center ensures prompt and safe responses.
+Personnel completes their annual swift water rescue training at Tarrant County College Fire Service Training Center to ensure prompt and safe responses.

 NEFDA Hazardous Materials Response Team